 A new wave of economics is emerging across the globe, driven by the rapid convergence of automation and Artificial Intelligence (AI).
 It is transforming how organizations view themselves.
 It is forever changing how the employees that drive businesses live and work.
 It is connecting talented people with the opportunity to create and innovate with unprecedented speed.
-This is the power of connected- Robotic Process Automation (RPA) and it is pivotal to how organizations will survive and thrive in the global economy.
+This is the power of Robotic Process Automation (RPA) and it is pivotal to how organizations will survive and thrive in the global economy.

 This sea change in the way we work runs far deeper than just speeding up processes.
 This is about the first revolution to place the human at the heart of the creative value chain.
 At a time when the developed global economies are facing multiple challenges to productivity, tapping into the latent potential of humans is critical to reversing this trend.

-Businesses across the globe have to contend with growing customer demands, aging populations and skills gaps, amongst other pressing concerns.
+Businesses across the globe have to contend with growing customer demands, aging populations and skill gaps, amongst other pressing concerns.
 Technology can provide many of the answers to these problems, but left to its own devices its transformational impact will be limited.
 Businesses have to match the latest tech with a new way of thinking if they are to take on the challenges we now face.

 The critical nature of the challenge is why we decided to investigate how businesses around the world are using technology to transform economic output.
 We focused on four key areas to develop a roadmap for success:

 The study found that business decision makers around the world are hugely confident that they have a strong understanding of RPA and are harnessing it effectively within their respective organizations.
 This level of confidence, however, is not shared by the knowledge workers in their teams who are keeping the organizations running.
 While opinions differ on some elements of the equation such as this, there is greater clarity in others.
 RPA adoption is moving forward at great pace and the technology is widely regarded as essential to improving economic output.